jishidengguanli-cell/rudl-dl-v2/RU-Server/README.md

 docker compose up -d
 ```

-By default Nginx listens on port `8080` and proxies dynamic routes to the Node service while serving `/files/*` from the shared volume.
+By default Nginx listens on host ports `8080/8443` (mapped to container `80/443`) and proxies dynamic routes to the Node service while serving `/files/*` from the shared volume.
+If you need to expose public `80/443`, configure aaPanel’s existing Nginx to reverse proxy to `http://127.0.0.1:8080`/`https://127.0.0.1:8443` or adjust the mapping once those ports are free.

 ## API overview